qjiangzhao/TEtrimmer/USAGE.md

                  beginning of the consensus sequence for these patterns.
 If the pattern is not found, it will extend the search of <start_patterns> to up to 15 nucleotides from the beginning of the consensus sequence, and redefine the start of the consensus element if the pattern is found.
-Note: The user can provide multiple LTR start patterns in a comma-separated list, like: TG,TA,TC (No spaces; the order of patterns determines the priority for the search).
+Note: The user can provide multiple LTR start patterns in a comma-separated list, like: TG,TA,TC (no spaces; the order of patterns determines the priority for the search).
 Default: TG --end_patterns STRING       LTR elements always end with a conserved sequence pattern.
 TE Trimmer searches the end of the consensus sequence for these patterns.
 If the pattern is not found, it will extend the search of <start_patterns> to up to 15 nucleotides from the end of the consensus sequence, and redefine the end of the consensus element if the pattern is found.
-Note: The user can provide multiple LTR end patterns in a comma-separated list, like: CA,TA,GA (No spaces; the order of patterns determines the priority for the search).
+Note: The user can provide multiple LTR end patterns in a comma-separated list, like: CA,TA,GA (no spaces; the order of patterns determines the priority for the search).
 Default: CA --mini_orf INTEGER       Define the minimum ORF length that will be predicted by TE Trimmer.
 Default: 200 --check_extension_win INTEGER   Define window size for extension.
 Deafault: 150